cesarvr/blog/content/post/ocp-chainbuild.md

 ## New application

-Creating a Node.js application in OpenShift is simple:
+Creating a Node.js application in Openshift is simple:

 ```sh
  oc login -u user